 Where to stay in Hwange National Park

-Bomani Tented Camp and Camelthorn Lodge are set on private concessions towards the southeast of the park.
+Bomani Tented Camp and Camelthorn Lodge are set on private concessions toward the southeast of the park.
 While they’re both owned by the same company, they offer completely different experiences and work well together.

 Bomani is a more rustic option, offering comfortable canvas tents with en suites.
 It’s set in open plains overlooking a waterhole where you can watch game.
 Camelthorn is a luxurious lodge offering spacious villas with balconies and open fireplaces for the cold winter evenings.
 It’s set within acacia woodland that attracts bushbuck, squirrels and a variety of birdlife.

-What I also like about Bomani and Camelthorn is that they help local communities, donating some of their profits towards building new schools and other facilities.
+What I also like about Bomani and Camelthorn is that they help local communities, donating some of their profits toward building new schools and other facilities.
 Many of the staff are from these villages, which you can visit with a guide.

 Mana Pools National Park